Nazi404/Hashcaust/README.md

 This project is licensed under the **GNU General Public License v3.0 (GPL-3.0)** – see the [LICENSE](LICENSE) file for details.

----

-### 🔹 Summary

-- ✅ Free to use, modify, and distribute
-- ✅ Copyleft: derivative works must also be GPL-3.0 licensed
-- ✅ No warranty or liability
-- ✅ Must include original copyright and license notice

 --

 ## ⭐ Support